Thomblin/xml_schema_generator/README.md

 ☑ add Options (serde_xml_rs and derive attribute) to binary

+☑ parse multiple XML files into one result

 # Ideas (if needed or requested via github)

 ☐ properly parse namespaces and reflect them in the Rust Struct